 This superfood has an anti-inflammatory property.
 It may help relieve body aches and joint pain.
 It is also known to help heal wounds faster.
 If you have bruises, burns or small Cuts, the superfood has anti-inflammatory and antiseptic properties to help with healing.
 With all the kinds o nutrients packed in this superfood, it actually helps improve the immune system, which in turn boosts your energy!

-Moringa contains Vitamin D and Calcium that helps with the strengthening of the bones and prevention of osteoporosis.
+Moringa contains Vitamin D and Calcium that help with the strengthening of the bones and prevention of osteoporosis.
 Moringa is also known to be a good agent to reduce anxiety and depression.
 It helps in regulating your mood and fighting off fatigue.
-A study came up with the result that the plants extract helps in keeping the thyroid health as well.
+A study came up with the result that the plants extract helps in keeping the thyroid healthy as well.

 OTHER USES OF MORINGA

 The seeds from its fruit are used to produce Ben Oil.
 The oils are commonly used in the cosmetic industry for perfumes, shampoos, soaps and many more.
 They are also used as ingredients in aromatherapy oils.
 If you want to relax with aromatherapy, you can use products with Moringa in them.
 The seeds are known to be active cleaning agents.
 This is one of the reasons why they are used in lotions and cleansing creams.
 They help protect the skin from environmental pollution.
 Also, the seeds are found to be cleaning agents for water as well.
 Studies are being conducted to see if it can be used effectively as an agent for proper water treatment.

 Another thing that makes this greed superfood good is that there are no reported side effects of its consumption.
 It can be safe to ingest if the superfood was taken as a supplement or ingested as it is.
 Children and adults can safely take Moringa in its most natural form.
-However, caution is given to pregnant women regarding choosing the tree’s bark and roots as they are reported to have abortive property.
+However, caution is given to pregnant women regarding choosing the tree’s bark and roots as they are reported to have abortive properties.

-In tropical regions where Moringa is grown, the leaves can be added to different kinds of dishes to make it more delicious.
+In tropical regions where Moringa is grown, the leaves can be added to different kinds of dishes to make them more delicious.